Argentina ~ Jakob Von Plessen's Argentine Adventure

 Pace and experience required: To take part in these rides you should have a reasonable amount of experience and a good level of general fitness.
 You should be comfortable and in control at a walk, trot and canter, and used to riding in open and varied country.
 Experienced riders will have fun, well paced riding over interesting terrain.
 You need a good head for heights on some routes!
 The horses include sensible, steady schoolmasters so less experienced riders who are fit and adventurous can also participate.
 The pace is varied with some canters most days.
 Stick and ball polo and cross country jumping is an option at El Boqueron.

 Accommodation on the ride varies.
-During a 5, 6 or 7 night Patagonia adventure, 4 nights are at a comfortable 'base camp' with walk in safari tents and en-suite bathrooms, 1 or 2 nights are in more simple 'fly camps' and one night at another comfortable camp near the shores of lake Traful.
+During a 7 night Patagonia adventure, 4 nights are at a comfortable 'base camp' with walk in safari tents and en-suite bathrooms, 1 or 2 nights are in more simple 'fly camps' and one night at another comfortable camp near the shores of lake Traful.
 When at El Boqueron accommodation is very comfortable and rooms have their own private bathrooms.
 Single accommodation is not generally possible in Patagonia, but is an option at El Boqueron.
 Meals are either prepared for you around the camp fire or cooked by the estancia staff, often 'asados' - barbecues of delicious Argentine beef, washed down with red wine.

 RATES (valid to April 2020)